5 Dietary Tips to Lower Risk for Depression and Anxiety

 Foods that Help Ease Anxiety and Depression

-When you’re stressed, anxious or depressed, it’s common to crave comfort foods that tend to be high in fat, carbohydrates, salt and sugar.
-But they’re obviously not the best choices from a nutrition standpoint.
-Instead, try these five tips.
+When you’re stressed, anxious or depressed, it’s common to crave comfort foods that tend to be high in:

 - Herbal tea is abundant in antioxidants, particularly calming teas like lavender and chamomile.
 Almost all herbal teas are decaffeinated, which is good news if you’re watching your caffeine intake.

 - Fruits and vegetables have polyphenols, micronutrients that occur in fruits, vegetables, herbs and teas.
 Polyphenols are strong antioxidants that neutralize free radicals.
 A recent survey found the more often people ate fruit, the lower their risk for depression and the higher the chances of mental wellbeing, according to a study published in Cambridge Core.
 Fruits and vegetables that are great sources of antioxidants include berries, oranges, spinach, broccoli, carrots, potatoes, artichokes, cabbage, asparagus, avocadoes, beetroot, radish, lettuce, sweet potato, squash, pumpkin, collard greens and kale.